sylv/marver/README.md

 # marver

 > **Warning**
-> marver is not ready, there is no UI to even interact with the few things that are implemented.
+> marver is not ready, there is very little UI and there are no guarantees it won't photoshop all your family photos with clown hats on your uncle.
+Watch the repo for updates, or come back in a few months.

 marver takes your messy, unorganised media and turns it into your personal video player, photo viewer and media library.